zeroluck/docs/sources/gluu-defaults/certificates.md

 `/etc/certs/`.
 Please note that your private key cannot be password protected, and the public key should be base64 X.509.
-It's recommended to backup your full `/etc/certs` directory and `cacerts` file before proceeding, as well as to remove previous versions of certificate you are about to update from the `cacerts` storage.
+It's recommended to backup your full `/etc/certs` directory and `cacerts` file before proceeding, as well as to remove previous versions of certificates you are about to update from the `cacerts` storage.
 For example, follow these steps in order to update the Apache SSL cert: